t-bence/software-design-by-example/4_matching_patterns/README.md

 > Create a matcher that doesn’t match a specified pattern.
 For example, Not(Lit("abc")) only succeeds if the text isn’t “abc”.
 > Write some tests for it.

+This is simple for `Lit` but more complicated for other patterns, see failing tests in `test_not`.

 ## Make Repetition More Efficient

 > Rewrite Any so that it does not repeatedly re-match text.